-The outlier at 29.30 corresponds to the observed t-statistic, computed with correctly labeled data.
-Because no other labelings are higher, the P-value is 1/924 = 0.0011.
+The outlier at 29.30 corresponds to the observed t-statistic, computed with correctly labelled data.
+Since no other relabellings are higher, the p-value is 1/924 = 0.0011.
 The 47th largest member of the permutation distribution is 8.40, the critical threshold (marked with a dotted vertical line on the permutation distribution).
-The t-statistic image thresholded at this critical value is shown in Figure 5b.
-There is a primary region of 1,424 significant voxels covering the V1/V2 region, flanked by two secondary regions of 23 and 25 voxels corresponding to area V5, plus six other regions of 1 or 2 voxels.
+The t-statistic image thresholded at this critical value is shown in figure 5b.
+There is a primary region of 1424 significant voxels covering the V1/V2 region, flanked by two secondary regions of 23 and 25 voxels corresponding to area V5, plus six other regions of 1 or 2 voxels.

-For a t-statistic image of 43,724 voxels of size 2 \times 2 \times 4 mm, with an estimated smoothness of 7.8 \times 8.7 \times 8.7 mm, the parametric theory gives a 5% level critical threshold of 11.07, substantially higher than the corresponding 4.61 of the nonparametric result.
-The thresholded image is shown in Figure 6b.
-The image is very similar to the nonparametric image (Fig. 5b), with the primary region having 617 voxels, with two secondary regions of 7 and 2 voxels.
-Another parametric result is the well-known, but conservative Bonferroni correction; here it specifies a α -0.05 threshold of 8.92 that yields a primary region of 1,212 voxels and 5 secondary regions with a total of 48 voxels.
-In Figure 6a we compare these three approaches by plotting the significance level vs. the threshold.
-The critical threshold based on the expected Euler characteristic (Worsley et al., 1995) for a t-statistic image is shown as a dot-dash line and the critical values for the permutation test is shown as a solid line.
+For a t-statistic image of 43,724 voxels of size $2 \times 2 \times 4$ mm, with an estimated smoothness of $7.8 \times 8.7 \times 8.7$ mm FWHM, the parametric theory gives a 5% level critical threshold of 11.07, substantially higher than the corresponding 4.61 of the nonparametric result.
+The thresholded image is shown in figure 6b; the image is very similar to the nonparametric image (figure 5b), with the primary region having 617 voxels, with two secondary regions of 7 and 2 voxels.
+Another parametric result is the well-known, but conservative Bonferroni correction; here it specifies a 5% threshold of 8.92 which yields a primary region of 1,212 voxels and 5 secondary regions with a total of 48 voxels.
+In figure 6a we compare these three approaches by plotting the significance level versus the threshold.
+The critical threshold based on the expected Euler characteristic (Worsley et al., 1995) for a t-statistic image is shown as a dashed line and the critical values for the permutation test is shown as a solid line.
 For a given test level (a horizontal line), the test with the smaller threshold has the greater power.
 At all thresholds in this plot the nonparametric threshold is below the random field threshold, though it closely tracks the Bonferroni threshold below the 0.05 level.
-Thus the random field theory appears to be quite conservative here.
+Thus random field theory (see Chapters 14 and 15) appears to be quite conservative here.